MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 You can specify the DUNS number on a customer record in Dynamics 365 Finance.
 You can use APIs provided with Finance to build integrations with Dun & Bradstreet for your specific business requirements.
 If you use Dynamics 365 Customer Insights, you can [enrich company profiles with Dun & Bradstreet data](/dynamics365/customer-insights/enrichment-dnb) using a native integration.

+### Dynamics 365 Implementation Guide

+A comprehensive resource providing guidance on planning, configuring, and deploying Dynamics 365, including insights into best practices for training, adoption, and change management.
+Learn more at [Dynamics 365 implementation guide](../implementation-guide/overview.md)

 ## E

 ### Eligibility criteria

 Eligibility criteria refer to the specific conditions or requirements that must be met for a transaction or activity to qualify for a vendor rebate.
 In Dynamics 365, configuring eligibility criteria is essential to precisely define the circumstances under which incentives will be applied, ensuring accuracy and alignment with business objectives.

+### Employee succession planning

+Employee succession planning is a strategic process that involves identifying and developing potential candidates to fill key roles within the organization in the future.
+This proactive approach ensures a smooth transition in leadership positions and critical roles, minimizing disruptions to business operations.
+In the context of Dynamics 365, succession planning involves creating talent pools, assessing employee readiness, and implementing development plans to groom individuals for future responsibilities.

+### End-user training

+Training programs designed for individuals who will use Dynamics 365 in their daily tasks, ensuring they acquire the necessary skills to navigate the system and perform their roles effectively.

 ### Engineering change management (ECM)